ldapjs/node-ldapjs/docs/server.md

 Note that the LDAP unbind operation actually doesn't send any response (by definition in the RFC), so the UnbindResponse is really just a stub that ultimately calls `net.Socket.end()` for you.
-There are no properties available on either the request or response objects, except of course for `end()` on the response.
+There are no properties available on either the request or response objects, except, of course, for `end()` on the response.